Lineage II: Death

 If a player's character dies in battle, they are given the option to resurrect in the nearest town or village.
 They can also wait for another player to resurrect them with a Resurrection scroll or spell.
-Resurrecting in the nearest town will costs a fraction of the XP gained, which grows exponentially with level.
+Resurrecting in the nearest town costs a fraction of the XP gained, which grows exponentially with level.
 Resurrection spells and elite scrolls generally restore some of the lost experience.

 Plot

 The game follows a fictional history through sets of plots called "Sagas".
 There are currently four sagas: "The Chaotic Chronicle", "The Chaotic Throne", "Goddess of Destruction", and "Epic Tale of Aden".
 Large-scale updates/expansions are known as "Chronicles" (also known as "The Throne" in The Chaotic Throne, "Chapter" in Goddess of Destruction, and "Episode" in Epic Tale of Aden), which introduce new story elements as well as new features and add-ons.
 They are released every six months.
-Each expansion new skills, quests, areas, and items.
-Some expansion also increased the level cap.
+Each expansion features new skills, quests, areas, and items.
+Some expansions also increased the level cap.

 Characters

-Characters play the role as a player's avatar within the game.
-Players are allowed to elect up to 7 characters per account.
+Players elect up to seven characters per account.
 There are currently seven races in the world of Lineage II: the Humans, who are similar to modern-day humans and who have all-around balanced characteristics; the Elves, who have superior dexterity, movement, and casting speed, but weaker offense; Dark Elves, who have higher magic and melee attack capabilities; Orcs, who have higher HP and MP but slower movement; Dwarves, who are powerful melee attackers and master craftsmen; Kamael, who are humanoids with single wings and gender-specific job classes; and Ertheia, female warriors with two completely unique classes, and different quest lines.